nicolashemonic/typescript-react-post-css-modules/README.md

-### TypeScript, React, Css modules and PostCss
+### TypeScript, Code splitting and Css modules

-A React example project to demonstrate how to implement Css Modules and PostCss using TypeScript.
+A React example project to demonstrate how to achieve code splitting plus css modules.

+Its main goals are:

+☞ Implement React code splitting
+☞ Implement React-css-modules
+☞ Use Postcss-cssnext
+☞ Build all this features

 ### Quick Start